jmasurovsky/stock-analysis/README.md

-# stock-analysis
+# Stocks Analysis with Excel VBA

 * VBA analysis of green energy stocks

-# Stocks Analysis with Excel VBA

 ## Overview of Project